oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Usage of Non-Latest SSVC Decision Point Version
 <usage-of-non-latest-ssvc-decision-point-version>
-For each SSVC decision point given under `selections` with a registered `namespace`, it MUST be tested the latest decision point `version` available at the time of the `timestamp` was used.
+For each SSVC decision point given under `selections` with a registered `namespace`, it SHALL be tested the latest decision point `version` available at the time of the `timestamp` was used.
 The test SHALL fail if a later `version` was used.
-Namespaces reserved for special purpose MUST be treated as per their definition.
+Namespaces reserved for special purpose SHALL be treated as per their definition.

 #quote(block: true)[
 A list of all valid decision points of registered namespaces including